 Your Employer Is Watching You

-Your employer has too much information about you, lessons to be learned from Facebook’s USD$5 billion settlement, and how Snap is different.
+This Week: Your employer has too much information about you.
+Lessons to be learned from Facebook’s $5 billion USD settlement.
+Why Snapchat is different.

 Think Facebook and Amazon have too much of your personal data?
 Think again.